kwalczak80/Clonmel-Hiking-Club/README.md

       </ul>
    </li>
    <li>
-      The website was also viewed on a variety of different devices such as Desktop, Laptop, Tablet, iPhone 7, iPhone 8, iPhone X, iPhone 12, Google Pixel.
+      The website was also viewed on a variety of different devices such as Desktop, Laptop, Tablet, iPhone 6, iPhone 7, Samsung Galaxy S7, iPhone SE, iPhone 12 Pro, Google Pixel.
    </li>
    <li>
       It is confirmed that the website is fully operational and its design allows users for easy navigation.